Can LLMs Identify Tax Abuse?: Conclusion

 \section{Conclusion}

 We tested the ability of LLMs to understand, evaluate, and generate tax-minimization strategies.
-These tests produced many interesting observations.
+These tests produced interesting observations.
 The models are responsive to different legal standards: across tasks and LLMs, questions posed using the ‘‘viable" standard got higher numbers of affirmative responses than those using the more-stringent ‘‘correct" standard.
 Both o3 and claude-4 are more likely to find a strategy viable when given human-written legal analysis, while gemini-2.5 is not.
-The models, and particularly claude-4, have a bias towards saying strategies are viable even when the strategy is designed not to work.
-On generating strategies we find the models able to fill in a missing step roughly half the time and generating fully working from-scratch strategies less than one-third of the time.
-But one of the fully-working generated strategies appears to be entirely novel, suggesting great potential for LLMs in improving tax administration.
+The reasoning models, and particularly claude-4, show agreement bias, towards saying strategies are viable even when the strategy is designed not to work.
+On all tasks, the baseline non-reasoning model llama-3.3-70B performed worse and showed even greater agreement bias, showing the benefits of reasoning and size.

+The reasoning models are able to fill in a missing step roughly half the time and generate fully-working from-scratch strategies less than one-third of the time.
+But one of these fully-working generated strategies appears to be entirely novel, suggesting great potential for LLMs in improving tax administration.